ZION NATIONAL PARK UTAH TRAVEL VIDEO

 A person told us around 8 people lose their lives each year at Zion National Park and most happen to occur at Angels Landing, a 3 hour-ish hike to the very top of a 1,488 foot rock formation.
 It offers terrific views, but we decided to skip it and not spend too much time away from our pets.
 Instead, we got off the shuttle at the Emerald Pools stop.
 It was later in the day, so the light didn’t cast over the pools in an attractive way, but the waterfalls were beautiful falling onto the stones below.

 We hiked around 7 miles at Zion National Park that day, enjoyed a night of camping and one night at a hotel in Springdale, to rest up for the next leg of our trip.
 It was a wonderful way to bounce back from the car accident and we all were thankful to be able to carry on and make it to Utah.
-Check back soon for more from our adventure!
+See what happens next on our cross-country adventure here!

 MORE TRAVEL POSTS LIKE THIS ONE:

-THE LILLS LAKE POWELL + WAHWEAP BEACH + LONE ROCK TRAVEL VIDEO
+LAKE POWELL ARIZONA + LONE ROCK UTAH TRAVEL VIDEO

 After a close call in the Arizona desert, the two of us, our dog and cat were stuck in a tow yard for three days and nights over Memorial Day weekend…